-- 1. is used principally as a convalescent facility, rest facility, nursing facility, or facility for the aged; or - 2. furnishes primarily domiciliary or custodial care, including training in the routines of daily living; or - 3. is operated as a school; or - 4. is operated as a residential treatment facility regardless of its State licensure or accreditation status, unless preauthorized and approved under mental health and substance use disorder benefits.
+- 1. is used principally as a convalescent facility, rest facility, nursing facility, or facility for the aged; or - 2. furnishes primarily domiciliary or custodial care, including training in the routines of daily living; or - 3. is operated as a school.